ovh/docs/pages/platform/databases/information_04_faq/guide.en-au.md

 ### Can I modify the backup window ?

-Yes, you do, through the OVHcloud control panel, terraform or via API.
+Yes, you can, via the OVHcloud control panel, Terraform or the API.

 ### Can I modify the backup location ?

-Yes, you do.
+Yes, you can.
 Please refer to [Automated backups](/pages/platform/databases/databases_05_automated_backups) for more details.

 ### What is a maintenance window?
 Will my DB instance be available during maintenance events ?